LiqiNew/NoHttpRxUtils/README.md

 //Initialize NoHttp
 // hint:in fact, you can call setDialogGetListener here to set the global load box.
  RxNoHttpUtils.rxNoHttpInit(getApplicationContext())

               //Whether to maintain cookies,(If true maintain,else not maintained.)
               .setCookieEnable(false)

               //Whether the cache into the database.(If true yes,else not.)
               .setDbEnable(true)

               //Whether to open debug.(If true yes,else not.)
               .isDebug(true)

               //Set debug to print Name
               .setDebugName("LiQi-NoHttpUtils")

               //Set the global connection timeout.
 Unit seconds, default 30s.
               .setConnectTimeout(40)

               //Set the global server response timeout.
 Unit seconds, the default 30s.
               .setReadTimeout(40)

               //Set the number of concurrent downloads, the default number of concurrent 3.
               .setThreadPoolSize(3)

               //Set the number of concurrent requests for network requests, the default number of concurrent 3.
               .setRunRequestSize(4)

               //Set the global default load dialog box
-              //Note:The incoming context must be the top of the stack.You can get by using the method 'registerActivityLifecycleCallbacks()' to get.
+              //Note:The incoming context must be the top of the stack.
+              //You can get by using the method 'registerActivityLifecycleCallbacks()' to get.
               .setDialogGetListener(new Dialog())

               //Set the bottom layer in that way to request.NoHttpInit.OKHTTP or NoHttpInit.URLCONNECTION two ways.
               .setRxRequestUtilsWhy(NoHttpInit.OKHTTP)

               //Set the global security protocol request with certificate.
               //Note: If the security protocol mode is toggled while the request is being called, the setting is overwritten.
               .setInputStreamSSL(new InputStream())

               //Set the global certificateless security protocol request
               //Note: If the security protocol mode is toggled while the request is being called, the setting is overwritten.
               .setInputStreamSSL()

               //Add a global request header
               .addHeader("app_head_key","app_head_global")

               //Add global request parameters.
 Only the String type is supported.
               .addParam("app_param","app_param_global")

               //Set up cookie management to listen.
               .setCookieStoreListener(new DBCookieStore.CookieStoreListener())

               //Set up global host authentication.
               //Note: This setting is not valid if the certificateless security protocol is switched when the request is called.
               .setHostnameVerifier(new HostnameVerifier())

               //Sets the number of global request failed retries.
               //.setRetry(5)

               //Start initialization.
               .startInit();
 ```